fabiand/libvirt-policy/README.example.md

 </domain>
 ```

-Then the following might happen:
+Then the following might be done by libvirt:

-1. A controller is added
+1. A controller is added - `type` is the hard coded default
-2. The model attribute is set to `e1000` by default
+2. The model attribute is set to `e1000` using a hard coded default

 ```xml
 <domain>